 Here’s our version of El Taco de Mexico’s green chile sauce, and trust us, it’s seriously green—think pesto or chimichurri green.
-While it doesn’t fit the typical definition of green chile in New Mexico (which is basically just chiles and chicken stock with pork chunks) or Colorado (usually a thick, gravy-like stew that ranges from bright orange to a deep green-brown), this sauce is in a league of its own.
-It’s almost like a soup, with the green chile pureed and simmered with a handful of rich, earthy spices that give it a deep, complex flavor.
+This is a sauce not a stew.
+So it doesn’t fit the typical definition of green chile in New Mexico (which is basically just chiles and chicken stock with pork chunks) or Colorado (usually a thick, gravy-like stew that ranges from bright orange to a deep green-brown), this sauce is in a league of its own.
+It’s almost like a soup, with the green chile pureed and simmered with a handful of rich, earthy spices that give it a deep, complex flavor, but it’s used as a sauce for enchiladas or other dishes.
+Can also be served as a salsa.
+But mostly we like to serve it as a cowboy/Argentine type dipping sauce for steak.

 Ingredients